vbookshelf/Offline-MedAi-Console/README.md

 - The low cost of a base-spec Silicon Mac ($599 USD for a M4 Mac Mini, $999 USD for a M4 Macbook Air) makes local AI accessible to ordinary people.
 - Mac has built in disk encrpytion (FileVault).
 This can be turned on without connecting to a cloud account.
 Disk encryption ensures that no patient data can be accessed if the device is lost or stolen.
 By using a Mac, clinicians have Security by Default.

+This console uses Apple Silicon because it allows for high-performance AI, total offline privacy and easy to enable military-grade disk encryption.

 <br>